PeterBadzhakov/Database/README.md

 Project goal - ease of use by car dealership proprietors for upkeep and telemetry.

-Presented at the Databases course at FMI.
+Presented at the Databases course at FMI using IBM DataGrip.